 Funding Updates

-As the eighth-largest transit agency in a major U.S. city, Muni serves 45% of Bay Area transit riders.
-Modernizing Presidio Yard is essential for boosting transit reliability and capacity at key transit hubs to benefit thousands of daily riders.
+As Muni serves 45% of Bay Area transit riders, modernizing Presidio Yard is essential for boosting transit reliability and capacity at a key transit facility to benefit thousands of daily riders.

-The SFMTA and PNC continue to pursue federal funding opportunities to offset bus yard facility costs.
-In October 2024, the SFMTA hosted a site tour for U.S. Senator Alex Padilla’s office to highlight the need for a new facility and the many benefits a modernized yard will provide to San Francisco.
-This year, the project intends to submit for a Bus and Bus Facilities grant for the second time.
+The SFMTA and Lead Developer Potrero Neighborhood Collective will again pursue federal funding opportunities to offset bus yard facility construction costs.
+In October 2024, the SFMTA hosted a site tour for U.S. Senator Alex Padilla’s staff to underscore the need for a new facility and the many benefits a modernized yard will provide to San Francisco.
+The project intends to submit for a Bus and Bus Facilities grant in 2025.

 The Kirkland Yard Electrification Project is also a repeat seeker of federal funds.
-The Kirkland Bus Yard houses an aging diesel-hybrid fleet in a 75 year old facility.
-Funding from a grant would be used to transform the yard to be able to house battery electric buses.
-The transition requires full electrification of the yard.
-It presents an opportunity to upgrade facilities and streamline Muni operations while adding charging infrastructure and electrical service upgrades from PG&E. The project would eliminate pollution and engine noise from the buses and move forward the city's transition to a 100% zero-emission fleet.
+The Kirkland Bus Yard houses an aging diesel-hybrid fleet in a 75-year-old facility that is outliving its useful life.
+The project will upgrade yard infrastructure to transition to a 100% zero-emission fleet.
+The yard will receive the SFMTA's initial delivery of battery electric buses at fleet scale.
+Additional funding is needed to transform the yard to be able to support battery electric buses (BEBs).
+The full electrification of the yard presents an opportunity to upgrade the existing yard's antiquated facilities while adding charging infrastructure for the BEBs and electrical service upgrades from PG&E. The transition to battery electric buses would eliminate the impacts of pollution and engine noise from the bus's facility and it would reduce green house gas emissions.

 'Twas two weeks before the new year,